Pages

 Edward Elgar

-Ein feste Burg was carefully mapped over Variation XIV based primarily on a phenomenon I describe as melodic interval mirroring.
-This occurs when intervals and notes from the source melody are reflected in the variation over similar or identical metrical distances.
-In the vast majority of cases, melodic intervals are mirrored not only over the same number of beats, but also by the same notes appearing in Ein feste Burg.
-Additional factors weighed in the mapping process were the contrapuntal devices of contrary and similar motion.
-Similar motion occurs when Ein feste Burg moves in the same direction as the variation, but not necessarily by the same intervals.
-Contrary motion takes place when the melody from Ein feste Burg moves in the opposite direction of the variation, again not necessarily by the same interval.
+Ein feste Burg was carefully mapped over Variation V based on melodic interval mirroring and the principles of counterpointMelodic interval mirroring occurs when note intervals from Ein feste Burg are reflected in the variation over comparable or identical distances between notes.
+These notes do not necessarily appear in the melody line of the variation.
+The contrapuntal devices of similar and contrary motion were also considered in this analysis.
+Similar motion is when both voices move in the same direction, but not necessarily by the same degree.
+Contrary motion takes place when Ein feste Burg moves in the opposite direction than the variation, again not necessarily by the same interval.
+In some cases, the upper voice of the variation moves parallel with Ein feste Burg while the bass line moves in a contrary manner.
+An effective counterpoint typically employs a fairly balanced mix of contrary and similar motion, something clearly evident with this melodic mapping.
 The rhythmic contours of Ein feste Burg are essentially dictated by the score of Variation XIV, so any attempt to describe the melodic solution in terms of free rhythm would be misguided.
 As with any successful counterpoint, the degree of incidence between two contrapuntal lines should remain sufficiently low to assure the independence of each voice.
-Elgar said “the connexion between the Variations and the Theme is often of the slightest texture…”[4] This technique is crucial when the composer is deliberately concealing a famous source melody.
+Elgar wrote that “the connection between the Variations and the Theme is often of the slightest texture . . .”
+[4] This technique is crucial when the composer is deliberately concealing a famous source melody.

 Inactive measures are defined as those in the variation over which Ein feste Burg does not play.
 According to this definition, 77 out of a total of 236 measures in Variation XIV were found to be inactive.
 In other words, 33% of the movement does not present a clear counterpoint to Ein feste Burg.
-The total 236 does not include the pick up measure preceding the first full measure of the movement.
-There are eight inactive measure groupings as shown below:
+The total 236 does not include the pickup measure preceding the first full measure of the movement.
+There are eight inactive measure groupings as outlined below:

-Following the premiere in June 1899, Elgar added 97 measures to the Finale to produce a more artistically satisfying and dramatic conclusion.
-Based on my analysis, 43 of those 97 measures are inactive with a discernable counterpoint with Ein feste Burg in only 56% of those measures.
-Elgar did not find it necessary to continue with the counterpoint throughout the full ending, an approach found in variations II, III, VIII, IX, X, XI, XII, and XIII.
-This makes perfect sense from a cryptographic standpoint because concluding the counterpoint before the variation ends makes it far more difficult to work backwards and interpolate the notes of the hidden theme.
-The same holds true for not always beginning the hidden melody at the start of a variation, a phenomenon present in Variations I, II, III, VII, and XII.
-With no predictable start and end points, uncovering a counterpoint becomes far more daunting and uncertain.
+Following the premiere in June 1899, Elgar added 97 measures to the Finale to produce a more artistically satisfying ending.
+My melodic analysis reveals 43 of those 97 measures are inactive, meaning 44% of those measures lack a discernable counterpoint with Ein feste Burg.
+Elgar did not find it necessary to continue with the counterpoint in the appended ending, a treatment found in II, III, VIII, IX, X, XI, XII, and XIII.
+This makes perfect sense from a cryptographic standpoint because concluding the counterpoint before a movement ends makes it far more difficult to work backward and interpolate the notes of the hidden theme.
+The same holds true for not consistently starting the counterpoint at the beginning of a movement, a phenomenon present in I, II, III, VII, and XII.
+With no predictable start and end points, detecting a counterpoint becomes far more daunting and uncertain.
+With the Enigma Theme Elgar does not present a discernible counterpoint to the opening phrase of Ein feste Burg until the bridge after the ending.
+Such an unconventional approach hardened the cipher because it deprives investigators of an obvious starting point from which to assess a counterpoint.
+The beginning counterpoint is not presented until the extended ending phrase marked by the ties between measures 17 and 18.
+Rather counterintuitively Elgar places his counterpoint to the principal Theme's opening phrase at the end, and conversely the ending counterpoint at the beginning.

-Table 19.1 identifies 204 melodic note conjunctions between Ein feste Burg and Variation XIV present in 85 or 53% of all active measures (160).
-There are 12 not types with frequencies ranging from 1 (B flat) to 45 (G).
+Table 23.1 identifies 204 melodic note conjunctions between Ein feste Burg and Variation XIV present in 85 or 53% of all active measures (160).
+There are 12 note types with frequencies ranging from 1 (B-flat) to 45 (G).

-Table 19.2 identifies 464 chordal note conjunctions between Ein feste Burg and Variation XIV present in 148 or 93% of all active measures (160).
-There are 12 not types with frequencies ranging from 1 (F) to 166 (G).
+Table 23.2 identifies 464 harmonic note conjunctions between Ein feste Burg and Variation XIV present in 148 or 93% of all active measures (160).
+There are 12 not types with frequencies ranging from 1 (F) to 164 (G).
+The number 12 is a multiple of 6.

-Table 19.3 summarizes 668 note matches between Ein feste Burg and the piano reduction of Variation XIV.
-There are 12 note types with frequencies ranging from 3 (B flat) to 211 (G).
+Table 23.3 summarizes 666 note matches between Ein feste Burg and the piano reduction of Variation XIV.
+The total number of matching notes is remarkable since Elgar draws special attention to the number six throughout the Variations.
+There are 12 note types with frequencies ranging from 3 (B flat) to 209 (G).
+The number 12 is a multiple of 6.

 Conclusion